Despina Achladiotou: Biography

 Despina Achladiotou was born on the island of Kastellorizo, in c.
 1890.
 In 1927, she sailed with her husband, Kostas Achladiotis (Κώστας Αχλαδιώτης), to the nearby deserted island of Ro where they lived off of a few goats, chickens, and a vegetable garden.
-In 1940, her husband got sick, Achladiotou started three fires in order to inform the residents of Kastellorizo that they needed help, but her husband died on a boat which came to help.
+In 1940, when her husband got sick, Achladiotou started three fires in order to inform the residents of Kastellorizo that they needed help, but her husband died on a boat which came to help.
 Achladiotou then brought her blind mother to the island, while later she personally rowed her mother's remains back to Kastellorizo for burial.
 She has been compared to Joan d'Arc and Boudica.

 Achladiotou's most renowned deed is that every day she would fly a Greek flag over the island, even though the island was not formally part of Greece (as with the rest of the Dodecanese controlled by Italy) until 1948.
 During World War II, she helped the members of the Sacred Band against the Axis powers.

-She raised the flag every day, regardless of the weather, from the time she arrived on the island until her death on May 13, 1982, at the age of 92.
-Despite not having veteran status, she was buried on the island with full military honors.
+She raised the flag every day, regardless of the weather, from the time she arrived on the island until her death on 13 May 1982, at the age of 92.
+Despite not having veteran status, she was buried on the island with full military honours.

 A Greek military unit is now based on the island, with the main duty of keeping the tradition of raising the flag.